-Rachel Lindsay Surprise: The Bachelorette Contestant Met A Few Suitors Early
+Rachel Lindsay Surprise: ‘Bachelorette’ Contestant Met A Few Suitors Early

 “I’ve been talking about this epic surprise for Bachelor Nation.
 The truth is, it’s actually an epic surprise for you.
 We’ve never done this before.
 You know, obviously, you’re the Bachelorette.
 What you don’t know is The Bachelorette starts right now.”

-Next thing you know, the set transforms into The Bachelor mansion, and a limo pulls up, containing four of the contestants who will be competing for Rachel’s heart later this year.
+Next thing you know, the set transforms into the Bachelor mansion, and a limo pulls up containing four of the contestants who will be competing for Rachel’s heart later this year.

 “I brought the mansion to you!”

-The first fellow, according to The Daily Mail, was Dean, who made an awkward joke about the prospect of being in an interracial relationship.
+The first fellow, according to the Daily Mail, was Dean, who made an awkward joke about the prospect of being in an interracial relationship.

 “I just wanted to let you know that I’m ready to go black and I’m never gonna go back.”